 What Kind of Car Do I Need?

 No special rally car is needed.
 Any factory hardtop vehicle passing a basic safety inspection is fine, so your daily-driven sedan on street tires is perfect for Rallycross.
 For safety reasons, rollover-prone vehicles such as SUVs, 4x4's, and many full-sized trucks may not be allowed to compete.
-SCCA insurance does not currently allow side-by-sides, homebrew buggies, ATVs, or anything like that.
+Non-production-based vehicles may be allowed under select circumstances (read on).
 If you have any questions about the eligibility of your vehicle, contact an event official before the day of the event.

-Our rule: A RallyCross event is open to any fixed-roof production based vehicle (including convertibles with a factory hardtop attached, targa types with factory panel in place, t-tops with factory panels in place) that can pass safety inspection.
+The rule: A RallyCross event is open to any fixed-roof, four-wheeled, mass-produced passenger vehicle that can pass safety inspection.
+This includes electric and hybrid vehicles, convertibles with an approved hardtop attached, targa types with factory panel in place, and t-tops with factory panels in place.
 If the Event Chairman after consultation with the Event Safety Steward determines at his discretion that a vehicle cannot safely negotiate the course, it may be excluded.

 Prepare for Weather

 RallyCrosses can happen in everything from snow to hot, dusty Summer days, so be ready for the outdoors in all conditions.
 Only lightning nearby or dangerous storms can halt the action mid-event.
 Torrential rain before an event may cause it to be postponed so that we don't leave the property owner with excessive ruts (it's something we announce that ahead of time).
 Otherwise, it's game on.
 Wear close-toed shoes and dress in layers, and don't forget winter gear, shorts, ponchos, or sunscreen as the forecast demands.
 Water is often made available, but bringing extra never hurts.
 Bug spray and a spare pair of shoes is also a bright idea.